erights/gc/proposals/gc/Overview.md

 * The ref-to-typed-closure is passed by copy just as ref-to-typed function is.
 * The ref-to-typed-closure is likely to be a subset of the anticipated but not-yet-speced ref-to-typed-closure from wasm-gc.

+The passing of references-to-closures on the stack parallels the passing of numbers on the stack.
+If a function wishes to remember a passed number after the function returns, it writes it somewhere in memory, according to whatever the memory management discipline is of that language in that compartment.
+If a function wishes to remember a passed ref-to-closure after the function returns, it writes it somewhere into a table of functions of that type, according to whatever the table-memory management discipline is of that language in that compartment.

+If the memory management within a compartment goes haywire, it fouls its own nest --- it destroys the integrity of its own compartment.
+But it does not threaten the integrity of defensively consistent compartments that it interacts with.

 ### An Implementation Approach